openstax/sifter/help.md

 - Namespace identifies what the meaning of the element is... `<p>` could mean paragraph or part number

-# Lanugages: CSS and Xpath
+# Languages: CSS and Xpath

 ## CSS